mperezfuster/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 You can also assign a resource group to a PL/Container runtime using the `plcontainer runtime-edit` command.
 For information about the `plcontainer` command, see [plcontainer](../utility_guide/ref/plcontainer.html) reference page.

 After you assign a resource group to a PL/Container runtime, all container instances that share the same runtime configuration are subject to the CPU limit that you configured for the group.
-If you decrease the memory limit of a PL/Container resource group, queries running in containers in the group may fail with an out of memory error.
 If you drop a PL/Container resource group while there are running container instances, Greenplum Database terminates the running containers.

 ### <a id="topic_resgroupcfg"></a>Configuring Resource Groups for PL/Container